ptrkrysik/gr-gsm/README.md

 Usage
 =====
 There are many possible applications of *gr-gsm*.
 At this moment there is one application that is ready out of the box.
 It is improved replacement of the old Airprobe - the program that lets you receive and decode GSM control messages from timeslot 0 on the broadcasting channel of a BTS.
-After installation of *gr-gsm* there are three python executables that will be installed:
+After installation of *gr-gsm* there are two python executables that will be installed:

 -```airprobe_rtlsdr.py```,